-As I reflect back to January 2016, I started that year pretty determined to pay off the balance of our non-mortgage debts.
+As I reflect back to January 2016, I started that year pretty determined to find debt freedom by paying off the balance of our non-mortgage debts.
 I even created a hashtag, #crushingdebt2016.
 So, you know I was serious!

 And we were on a roll in January 2016.
 We had quite a bit of momentum coming out of 2015 and I never doubted our own abilities.